dylanjcastillo/shell-genie/README.md

 Alternatively, you can install it using pip:

 1. Install Python 3.10 or higher.
+2. Create a virtual environment in your preferred location: `python -m venv .venv`
+3. Activate the virtual environment: `source .venv/bin/activate`
-2. Install Shell Genie: `pip install shell-genie`
+4. Install Shell Genie: `pip install shell-genie`

 ## How to use